-For the purpose of this work, we study the vacuum state of a QFT$_{1+1}$ \footnote{Index $1+1$ refers to one spatial and one temporal dimension on which the field theory is defined.} (which we also refer to as 1D harmonic chain) and the Thermofield Double State (TFD) of two entangled copies of a QFT$_{1+1}$ (proof that it is a Gaussian state was established in \cite{Chapman_2019}).
-In holographic CFTs, these states correspond to empty spacetime and to two wormhole-connected black holes \cite{Hubeny_2015,Maldacena_2003}, respectively.
-We regularize those QFTs on a lattice \footnote{In 1D spatial case we also use the word \textit{chain} instead of \textit{lattice}.} and we consider their normal modes decompositions (more details in Appendix \ref{appendix:regularization}).
-We cast them, then, into the language of Gaussian Quantum Information theory in terms of covariance matrices and vectors of first moments that encapsulate full information about considered systems (we follow the approach presented in \cite{Chapman_2019}).
+In the following, we introduce states of interest and describe how to rewrite them into the language of Bosonic Gaussian QI.
+These are a vacuum state and a thermal state of free QFT$_{1+1}$ \footnote{Index $1+1$ refers to one spatial and one temporal dimension on which the field theory is defined.} (which we also refer to as 1D harmonic chain) and TFD of two entangled copies of free QFT$_{1+1}$.
+In holographic CFTs, these states correspond to empty space-time, a black hole and to two wormhole-connected black holes \cite{Hubeny_2015,Maldacena_2003}, respectively.

+The first step is to regularize the Hamiltonian of the field theory (Section \ref{sec:fieldregularization}) and then the second step is to induce out-of-equilibrium dynamics to the system (Section \ref{dynamic}).